- (july 2021)

 a much more valuable partner during the new "cold war" against China than Pakistan was during the Cold War with the Soviet Union.

-The USA also lost faith in Pakistan after finding out that Osama bin Laden had been hiding there for years.
+The USA also lost faith in Pakistan after finding out (in 2011) that Osama bin Laden had been hiding there for years.

 The good news for Pakistanis is the decline in terrorist attacks.